If you love plants with a bit of character

 The Ctenanthe burle marxii is a beautiful green houseplant.
 It goes through a wonderful transformation every day, where its lovely patterned leaves close up to reveal the purple underside.
 The Fishbone prayer plant is a green houseplant that truly steals the show thanks to the special pattern on its leaves.
 At night, this houseplant closes its leaves like praying hands (hence the nickname 'prayer plant'), revealing its dark purple underside.
 A houseplant with two faces!

-The Dionaea or Venus Flytrap decorates many rooms.
-It owes its name and popularity to its otherworldly appearance.
-Thanks to its trap leaves, which close when an insect comes into contact with them, this plant reverses nature’s roles.
-Instead of being eaten, this plant actually eats flesh itself!
+The Dionaea, or Venus flytrap (also called Venus flycatcher), adorns many rooms.
+Its name and popularity are due to its otherworldly appearance.
+With its trap-like leaves that snap shut when an insect enters, this plant reverses the roles.
+Instead of being eaten, this plant eats meat itself!

 The Ctenanthe Amagris is known for its grey-green coloured leaves with dark green stripes and an aubergine coloured underside.
 Because the plant does a lot of “dancing”, it does like a sip of water, so make sure to keep the soil slightly moist.
 But be careful not to give it too much water, as it hates having cold feet!